 4. Full Tower Case

 Full tower cases are the behemoths of computer cases, offering extensive space for multiple components, including extra fans, water cooling systems, and large graphics cards.
-They’re favored by enthusiasts and professionals who require maximum customization and cooling potential.
+They’re favoured by enthusiasts and professionals who require maximum customization and cooling potential.

 5. Cube Case